 Okay, okay.
 Hocus Pocus is a children’s Halloween film released by Disney.
-But it stars the Divine Miss M. which always makes it a gay old time.
+But its loved by all and it stars the Divine Miss M. which always makes it a gay old time.

 Hocus Pocus started life as a script for a special original movie for the Disney Channel, to be produced by one of the smaller studios owned by The Walt Disney Company, but the script caught the eye of Walt Disney Studios who decided that the film was strong enough to carry well-known names and to attract a cinema audience.
 The movie was released in the United States in June 1993 (which may have been the major reason for its lackluster box office success) but it has enjoyed immense success as a rental and television movie becoming almost the Halloween equivalent of A Christmas Story.